specky-pm/docs/docs/01-using-component-specs/initialize-application.md

 - [Install existing specifications](./install-specifications.md)

 :::tip
-Use `spm help init` to see all available options for the init command.
+Use `spm help app` to see all available options for the init command.
 :::